Martina Franca Puglia: Our Definitive Guide

 READ MORE: A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

-I always use Auto Europe to rent a car in Italy.
+I always use Discover Cars to rent a car in Italy.
 They have some of the best rates, especially in the summer high season.
-Find a rental car with Auto Europe here.
+Find a rental car with Discover Cars here.

-Martina Franca’s railway station is located just southwest of the historic center and it’s close enough to walk.
+Martina Franca’s railway station is located just southwest of the historic center and it’s close enough to walk which makes it a good town to visit if you don’t have a rental car.

 The first thing you should do?
 Get your bearings with a wander around the Martina Franca Centro Storico.